-- 1.1 This annual governance statement sets out how Surrey Police has complied with the corporate governance framework set out in the Code of Corporate Governance for the Surrey Police and Crime Commissioner (PCC) and the Chief Constable in place for the year ended 31 March 2022.
-It also details areas of improvement to further enhance governance arrangements that the force plans to progress during 2022-23. - 1.2 It is designed to complement the annual governance statement of the Surrey PCC, to give the full picture of governance within Surrey Police and the Office of the PCC. - 1.3 This statement is informed by an annual review of governance arrangements with assurance on compliance with the seven principles of the Code of Corporate Governance, by on-going audit inspection and external review. - 1.4 Regulation 6(1)(a) of the Accounts and Audit Regulations 2015 requires an authority to conduct a review at least once in a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts (England).
+- 1.1 This annual governance statement sets out how Surrey Police has complied with the corporate governance framework set out in the Code of Corporate Governance for the Surrey Police and Crime Commissioner (PCC) and the Chief Constable in place for the year ended 31 March 2023.
+It also details areas of improvement to further enhance governance arrangements that the force plans to progress during 2023-24. - 1.2 Publication of the draft unaudited accounts and AGS deadline is 31 May 2023.
+Publication of the final audited accounts and AGS deadline is 30 September 2023. - 1.3 It is designed to complement the annual governance statement of the Surrey PCC, to give the full picture of governance within Surrey Police and the Office of the PCC. - 1.4 This statement is informed by an annual review of governance arrangements with assurance on compliance with the seven principles of the Code of Corporate Governance, by on-going audit inspection and external review. - 1.5 Regulation 6(1)(a) of the Accounts and Audit Regulations 2015 requires an authority to conduct a review at least once in a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts (England).
 This term 'authority' includes the Chief Constable and the Police and Crime Commissioner legal entities.
-This requirement is reflected in the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 published by the Chartered Institute of Public Finance & Accountancy (CIPFA).
+This requirement is reflected in the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 published by the Chartered Institute of Public Finance & Accountancy (CIPFA). - 1.6 Surrey Police continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government' and the guidance notes for policing bodies (revised 2016). - 1.7 Surrey Police also uses the CIPFA Financial Management Code (CIPFA FM Code) to support good practice in financial management and to assist in demonstrating financial sustainability. - 1.8 This statement explains how the Force has complied with the principles and also meets the requirements of regulation 6 of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control. - 1.9 The Force's financial management arrangements conform to the governance requirements of CIPFA's Statement 'The Role of CFO's in Policing' (March 2021).